How Much Life Insurance Do You Need?

 How much life insurance should I get?

-The amount of life insurance you should purchase should depend on your ‘need’ for life insurance and what will comfortably fit in your budget.
-For example, many applicants want to purchase enough life insurance to replace their income so that surviving loved ones can continue with their lives and not stress over finances.
-Other applicants purchase a specific amount to cover specific life events like paying off a mortgage, paying for college tuition, or making certain there is enough money to fund a surviving spouse’s retirement plan.
+The amount you should purchase depends on your need for life insurance and what comfortably fits in your budget.
+Many applicants want to purchase enough to replace their income so surviving loved ones can continue with their lives without financial stress.
+Others purchase a specific amount to cover specific life events like paying off a mortgage, paying for college tuition, or funding a surviving spouse’s retirement plan.

 How much is whole life insurance?

-Just like term life insurance, your rates for whole life insurance will depend on various underwriting aspects concerning your ‘need’ for insurance and your monthly budget.
-Since whole life insurance is permanent coverage and the policy will build cash value over time, whole life insurance rates are higher than term insurance which is temporary coverage and has no cash value.
+Just like term life insurance, your rates for whole life insurance depend on various underwriting aspects concerning your need for insurance and your monthly budget.
+Since whole life insurance is permanent coverage and the policy builds cash value over time, whole life insurance rates are higher than term insurance, which is temporary coverage with no cash value.

 author avatar